 Sometimes, baking is the answer to all life’s problems.
-I mean, there’s something so therapeutic about baking, right?!
+There’s something so therapeutic about baking, right?!
 Now that we’re coming up on the holidays, it’s a great idea to know some baking substitutes that can make your delicious baked dessert creations effortless.

 5 Baking Ingredient Substitute Ideas

-Maybe you have allergies or intolerances in your family or – maybe you simply don’t have an ingredient.
-No matter the reason, here are 5 baking ingredient substitutes that you should know!
+Maybe you have allergies or intolerances in your family or simply don’t have an ingredient.
+Regardless, here are five baking ingredient substitutes that you should know!